defsquare/staticly/README.md

     (body)
     (footer)])

-;;WE export the html, reload the browser and define a `build!` function that do that (staticly/def-render-builder)
+;;WE export the html, reload the browser and define a `build!` function in that ns (staticly/def-render-builder)

 ```